 The lack of concern and lack of quality I have seen in performance even when we were shopping for an RV, I wouldn't recommend Camping World to purchase a bottle of water or a roll or toilet paper.
 The RVs on the lot for sale were disgustingly filthy and they did nothing to stage them or detail them to make them appealing at all.
 I am over the WHOLE experience with them!
 One thing could have taken care of this,problem before it started and that is HONESTY.
 If someone would have been realistic and honest when my husband initially called to make the appointment, and just said "I'm sorry, we are so inundated right now, there is no way we can promise to have it done by then, we hate to, but we recommend if you need it for travel, you take it elsewhere".
 We would have much rather done that than be going through everything we are now.

-This person wrote the review because of "terrible service department" of camping world service department from Camping World.
-Reviewer claimed that he or she lost $3000 and wants Camping World to "re-train and educate your front team and manager. he could have cost us our lives! they need serious scheduling help and follow up skills and knowledge about the workings of rv's. we personally have no plans of returning for round 3, even if it were free".
+Preferred solution: Re-train and educate your front team and manager.
+He could have cost us our lives!
+They need serious scheduling help and follow up skills and knowledge about the workings of RV's.
+We personally have no plans of returning for round 3, even if it were free..

 I didn't like: Service department, Service not done in time communicated.